Euchie23/SquidStock/notebooks/Biomass_Forecasting/README.md

 > Under moderate warming, biomass gains are **short-lived**, CPUE decouples from true abundance, and environmental cycles strengthen but stay rhythmic.
 >
 > The EDSPM framework therefore provides a realistic, mechanistic basis for **forecasting squid productivity under changing ocean conditions.**
+>
+In practice, this framework enables agencies and consultancies to stress-test seasonal management strategies under plausible climate scenarios before implementation, rather than reacting to CPUE signals after change has already occurred.

 ---